dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 8. The user can then use the "Deploy Confluent Cloud Cluster" template to create a cluster in the environment.
 The EntityPicker-component allows the user to select the environment we just created.
 ![](/images/blog/backstage-user-journey-8.png)

-9.The cluster is registered in the Backstage catalog with a dependency on the environment
+9.The cluster is registered in the Backstage catalog with a dependency on the environment.
 ![](/images/blog/backstage-user-journey-9.png)

 10. GitHub Actions runs the Terraform code to provision the Confluent Cloud cluster.
 The user can see the progress in the CI/CD tab of the backstage app.